 And while it’s important to stand out, it’s also just as critical to find the right tone.
 That’s a gargantuan challenge given how the uncertainty in all of our lives today is resulting to a wide range of consumer sentiment.
-For example, our research shows that many people have very mixed feelings about Halloween, Thanksgiving, Hanukkah, Christmas and New Year’s Eve celebrations.
-It’s no wonder marketing teams and agencies are struggling to come up with the appropriate tone for their holiday campaigns this year.
+For example, our research shows that many people had very mixed feelings about 2020's Halloween, Thanksgiving, Hanukkah, Christmas and New Year’s Eve celebrations.
+It’s no wonder marketing teams and agencies struggled to come up with the appropriate tone for their 2020 holiday campaigns.

 To succeed, marketing efforts must ring true to how people feel, but they also must speak to the specific context and culture of your customers in whatever “Next Normal” they may be experiencing.
 Achieving both requires deep customer empathy and process and frameworks that enable ongoing customer engagement and insight generation.